 - 17. To achieve revalidation, Practitioner registrants must demonstrate that you have been engaged in a professional appraisal within the 12 months immediately preceding your revalidation. - 18.
 If you are in employment, you may also be engaged in work-based appraisal but we are clear that this work-based appraisal is a matter first and foremost between you and your employer.
 Work-based appraisal will very likely relate to assessment of performance by reference to meeting objectives set by management for the achievement of the organisation's goals.
 We therefore make no requirement about work-based appraisal. - 19.
 It is your personal responsibility to ensure that you meet the requirement for a professional appraisal.
 If you are in employment, your employer ought to ensure that professional appraisal is made available to you.
 If neither your employer nor any other public health organisation arranges for you to undergo professional appraisal, you must make alternative arrangements.
 Please refer to the next paragraph of this guidance which is also relevant to any of UKPHR's Practitioner registrants who are not in employment (for example, if you are self-employed). - 20.
-If you are self-employed or otherwise do not have an employer or other organisation to arrange for you to undergo professional appraisal, you will need to arrange a professional appraisal.
+If you are self-employed or otherwise do not have an employer or other organisation to arrange for you to undergo professional appraisal, you will need to make alternative arrangements for your professional appraisal.
 This may involve financial cost but professional appraisal is necessary as part of UKPHR's revalidation processes to satisfy UKPHR that you have maintained your competence since your first registration and that quality of service and practice have been maintained and where possible improved. - 21.
 If you have been away from work for a considerable period, you may not be able to meet the requirement for a professional appraisal.
 For example, you may have been out of work, on maternity leave, outside the UK or away from work carrying out caring responsibilities or similar activity at the time when the professional appraisal should have been carried out.
 In any such case, please alert UKPHR as soon as possible and confirm the extent to which you are unable to comply with this requirement.
 UKPHR's Registrar is able to amend the requirement so as to require a different process where the professional appraisal is not possible. - 22.
 In all cases, professional appraisal must be carried out by an appraiser who has been trained to conduct professional appraisal of public health professionals.
 A number of organisations provide training to would-be appraisers and UKPHR will maintain a list of known training programmes.
 UKPHR will also maintain a list of generic categories of persons from which we will accept a professional appraisal. - 23.
-It is the professional and ethical responsibility of you and your appraiser to ensure that there are no conflicts of interest in the conduct of the appraisal. - 24.
-The professional appraisal must have been conducted within 1 year of the date for your revalidation and it must be submitted to UKPHR with all the other evidence required for your revalidation.
+It is the professional and ethical responsibility of you and your appraiser to ensure that there are no conflicts of interest in the conduct of the appraisal.
+If however your professional appraisal is conducted by an appraiser who is also your line manager, this is not an automatic bar and this would need to be declared when submitting your application for revalidation.

+24. The professional appraisal must have been conducted within 1 year of the date for your revalidation and it must be submitted to UKPHR with all the other evidence required for your revalidation.